What do we gain and what do we lose when we treat the world as binary?

 Simple binary categorisations are enticing.
 For example, see above!

-Usually, in each of our minds, there is one “correct” box and one “incorrect” box, and the world would just be so much better if everybody could see that!
+Usually, in each of our minds, there is one “correct” box and one “incorrect” box, and the world would be so much better if everybody could see that.

-But, it’s nearly always much more helpful to think of these things as a continuum, and to realise that there are always trade-offs.
+But it’s more helpful to think of these things as a continuum, and to realise that there are always trade-offs.

 For example, consider flexibility.
 Especially as we get older, who doesn’t wish they were more flexible?

-But, rigidity and flexibility are two ends of a continuum.
+But rigidity and flexibility are two ends of a continuum.
 Both qualities have pros and cons.
-Being hyper-flexible is just as dangerous and limiting and being hyper-rigid.
-But, for some reason, flexibility is a quality with positive associations, while rigidity is not.6
+Being hyper-flexible is just as dangerous and limiting as being hyper-rigid.
+For some reason, flexibility is a quality with positive associations, while rigidity is not.

 More examples are everywhere we look, once we understand the pattern:

-Small vs Large.
-Offence vs Defence.7 Young vs Old.
-Urban vs Rural.
-Rockstars vs Roadies.
-Masculine vs Feminine.
-Web vs Native.
-Left vs Right.
-Seam vs Spin.
+Small vs. Large.
+Offence vs. Defence.
+Young vs. Old.
+Urban vs. Rural.
+Rockstars vs. Roadies.
+Masculine vs. Feminine.
+Web vs. Native.
+Left vs. Right.
+Seam vs. Spin.

-Given all of that it might then seem that the sweet spot is in the inoffensive middle.
-But, actually that might not be true either.
-In the middle the positive and negatives are likely both lower than they would be if we got off the fence!
+It can seem the sweet spot is in the inoffensive middle.
+But that might not be true either.
+In the middle the positives and negatives are likely both lower than they would be if we got off the fence.

 He said: